 Be sure to check out the deli, they stock certain homemade items, and I can fully endorse the artichoke dip.

-They don't have rare items, or a bigger selection than Binny's nearby, but they are definitely enthusiastic about beer...Be sure to check out the Saturday afternoon tastings.
+They don't have rare items, or a bigger selection than Binny's nearby, but they are definitely enthusiastic about beer and very helpful...Be sure to check out the Saturday afternoon tastings.

 10-10-2010 00:21:02 | More by emerge077